wavefrontHQ/docs/pages/doc/wavefront_spring_boot_tutorial.md

             <li>
             <p>Import the Spring Cloud Bill of Materials (BOM) to your project.
 Add the following code under &lt;dependencyManagement&gt;.</p>
             {{site.data.alerts.tip}}
-              <p>Spring Boot version 2.3.3 is used for this tutorial.
+              <p>Spring Boot version 2.3.4 is used for this tutorial.
 If you are using another version make sure the Spring Cloud dependency is compatible with the Spring Boot release version.
-You can run a simple command and find out the Spring Cloud version that is compatible with your Spring Boot version.
-See <a href="https://spring-cloud-info.cfapps.io/docs/spring-cloud-info.html#_spring_cloud_version_given_spring_boot_version">Spring Cloud Version Given Spring Boot Version</a> for details.
+See <a href="https://spring.io/projects/spring-cloud#getting-started">Getting Started on the Spring Cloud documentation</a> for details.
               </p>
             {{site.data.alerts.end}}
             <pre>